Grade Level: 4 (3-5)

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 Did you know that most living organisms produce waste products that are safely recycled by the ecosphere?
 Did you also know that humans are the only species that produce unnatural waste (and we produce it in huge quantities)?
 Basically, this means that we humans create lots and LOTS of trash.
 What do you throw away?
 Do you throw away soda, milk or water bottles, candy and food wrappers, boxes, and/or plastic or paper bags?
 Does the trash collector remove bags or cans of garbage from your home — and on a larger scale — your neighborhood every week?
 Do you wonder where all this trash goes?
 Where is it hauled to after it leaves your home/neighborhood?
 What happens to it after it gets to where its going?
-Ask students to brainstorm a list of different ways to dispose of garbage (e.g., burning, burying, shooting into space, etc.) Write the list on the board.
+[Ask students to brainstorm a list of different ways to dispose of garbage (e.g., burning, burying, shooting into space, etc.) Write the list on the board.]

 Paper is the largest category of trash that we throw away.
 Can you think of some paper items you have thrown away just today (e.g., paper bags, candy or other wrappers, newspapers, writing paper, etc.).
 We call this trash that we throw away in great amounts solid waste.
 It can be very harmful to the environment.
 As plastics and other garbage break down and begin to rot, there can be many negative effects to the environment: a dangerous gas — methane — can be released into the air, chemicals that are in or on the garbage might leak out into the ground during rainstorms, and germs, flies, vultures and other nuisances are often attracted to the continual build up of solid waste.

 There are several methods that are used to dispose of garbage: creation of landfills (making large piles or pits of trash), incineration or burning of trash, and burying dangerous trash — such as toxic waste.
 Engineers deal with this enormous trash problem by developing better methods for decreasing, and ultimately, eliminating our nation's overabundance of garbage.
 For example, household garbage used to be taken to the dump, where it was thrown into a big pit, pile on top of pile, adding mass and height with each dumping.
 Not only was this an unpleasant sight, it emitted an obnoxious smell and attracted copious amounts of bugs and rats.
 Today, engineers have developed landfills, which are similar to a dump, but they are lined with a heavy-duty plastic to prevent leaking.
 Then, every layer of garbage is compressed and covered with a thin layer of soil to prevent air and pests from getting at the garbage.
-Engineers have also developed systems to collect the methane gas — which is caused from the anaerobic breakdown of garbage — to avoid a gas buildup and subsequent explosion or spontaneous combustion.
+Engineers have also developed systems to collect the methane gas — which is caused from the anaerobic breakdown of garbage — to avoid a gas build-up and subsequent explosion or spontaneous combustion.
 Some landfills actually use the methane for energy to burn this excess methane gas!

 Lesson Background and Concepts for Teachers

-Scientists are able to learn some about ancient people by studying the methods for their trash disposal (i.e., dumps vs. burying vs. other).
+Scientists are able to learn something about ancient people by studying the methods for their trash disposal (i.e., dumps vs. burying vs. other).
 Originally, we used dumps (garbage piled on top of more garbage in a big open pit) instead of using landfills, but this created ugly mountains of garbage, attracting rodents and bugs.
 With every rain, toxic substances were filtered out of the garbage and deposited into the underlying soil.
 Today, landfills are lined with plastic, and sometimes clay, to prevent leakage into the surrounding soil.
 Each day's (or a limited amount of) garbage is compressed and covered with a thin layer of soil so that air and pests do not have access to the garbage to either build nests, eat it or spread the trash — potentially spreading harmful diseases.
-In order to avoid an explosion or spontaneous combustion, pipes placed throughout the layers of garbage collect the build up of methane gas that is generated by the compressed garbage.
+In order to avoid an explosion or spontaneous combustion, pipes placed throughout the layers of garbage collect the build-up of methane gas that is generated by the compressed garbage.
 Some landfills use the methane gas to create energy for other purposes.

 - Mile High Stadium — the former home of the Denver Broncos football team and now a parking lot — is built on a sanitary landfill.